How to Become a Teacher in Washington State

 Washington Teacher Testing Requirements

-While many states use the Praxis, Washington State has developed its own set of teacher certification exams.
+While many states use the Praxis test, Washington State has developed its own set of teacher certification exams.
 There are two: the Washington Educator Skills Test-Basic (WEST-B) and the Washington Educator Skills Test-Endorsement (WEST-E).
 We will go into the basics here but the PESB site has details on the exams and their equivalencies.
 It's also a good idea to check with your educator preparation program to see what exams you will need to take.

 The WEST-B exam